oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

 Use `helm` to install the [Traefik](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/charts/traefik/README.md) load balancer.
 Use the [values.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/charts/traefik/values.yaml) in the sample but set `kubernetes.namespaces` specifically.

-The operator requires helm version 2.14.2 and higher.

 For helm version 2.x, you should have initialized if it has not been done already.

 ```bash